microsoft/ts-gyb/documentation/interface-guide.md

 TypeScript does not have an integer type.
 To generate methods with an integer as a parameter or return value, you can use the combination of [Type alias](#type-alias) and [Predefined type](#predefined-type).

 First, define an integer type as an alias to `number`.
 For basic types like `number`, `string` and `boolean`, the type alias must be branded.
-This is because [TypeScript interns certain types](https://github.com/microsoft/TypeScript/issues/28197#issuecomment-434027046), and ts-codegen cannot distinguish these types from the target types.
+This is because [TypeScript interns certain types](https://github.com/microsoft/TypeScript/issues/28197#issuecomment-434027046), and ts-gyb cannot distinguish these types from the target types.
 Learn more about TypeScript type branding [here](https://medium.com/@KevinBGreene/surviving-the-typescript-ecosystem-branding-and-type-tagging-6cf6e516523d).

 ```typescript
 type CodeGen_Int = number & { _intBrand: never }